We may get commissions for purchases made through links in this post.

 There are two types of water rings: white rings, which indicate that only the finish is affected, and black rings, which indicate more severe damage where moisture has penetrated the wood itself.

 Before we get into the methods, let’s just be honest.
-Using coasters prevents this from happening, and prevention is best here.
-Sometimes these stains can’t be fixed.
+Prevention is the best cure here.
+Using coasters prevents most of this from happening, and sometimes these stains can’t be fixed.

 Put coasters or trivets under glasses or hot dishes to protect the wood surface from direct contact with moisture or heat.
 Politely ask guests to use them if they don’t.